 Dateline: July 17, 2019

-The BC Government announces it has appointed a panel of two independent foresters, Garry Merkel and Al Gorley, to conduct an Old Growth Strategic Review on the ecological, economic and cultural importance of old-growth trees and forests.
+The BC Government appoints a panel of two independent foresters, Garry Merkel and Al Gorley, to conduct an Old Growth Strategic Review on the ecological, economic and cultural importance of old-growth trees and forests.

-After extensive public engagement, Merkel and Gorley submitted their report to the Province in April 2020.
+After extensive public engagement, Merkel and Gorley submit their report to the Province.

 The report titled A New Future for Ancient Forests makes 14 recommendations to be phased in over three years.